Invarion/invarion-docs/docs/rapid-path-online/rapidplan-online-basics/selecting-and-altering-objects.md

 As described above, **selection boxes** are created by clicking and dragging your mouse across an area of the Canvas.

-There are two types of selection box, which you use will depend on the direction you click and drag:
+There are two types of **selection box**, which you use will depend on the direction you click and drag:

 - **If you drag to the *right***: The window is **purple**.
 This will only select objects that are *completely within* the selection box.
 - **If you drag to the *left***: The window is **green**.
 This will select all objects that are *touching* the selection box.